A collection of noteworthy sights and things I experienced in the westernmost region of France.

 As Stivell sings, "It is the sea that brings us together..."

 So, the post came full circle, from the sea to the sea.
-I got an opportunity to see the art of sailmaking and also experience how it is to sail.
+I got an opportunity to see the art of sailmaking and also experience what it is like to sail.

 Within the short time I spent here, I found myself embarking on more boats than in years.
 And all were cool: small stern-sculling dinghies, wind-harvesting sloops and luggers, big diesel-powered vessels... and then the occasions!

-I could go on and on, but it'd always end that Brittany was amazing to me beyond words.
+I could go on and on, but it'd always end with the point that Brittany was amazing to me beyond words.

 If you enjoyed this article, you might also enjoy some that I wrote previously, such as: